 Safe, fast-acting organic hemp blend to ease anxiousness & stress.*

 Functional medicine acknowledges that the body is interconnected, and we have to address the underlying dysfunctions that give rise to conditions like anxiety.
 Eating a balanced diet full of nutrient-rich, bioavailable foods can help you manage those dysfunctions and ease anxiety.

-Here's an eclectic list of 13 foods that are used to address the common underlying dysfunctions that contribute to anxiety disorders:
+Here's a list of 13 foods that are used to address the common underlying dysfunctions that contribute to stress and anxiety disorders:

 Research has correlated an imbalance of zinc to copper with anxiety.
 This trace mineral ratio is responsible for proper neurotransmitter function and adaptation to stress.
 Increased copper and decreased zinc may lead to symptoms of anxiety.

 I run trace mineral labs for my patients to see if this is a factor in their case.
 If it is, oysters are packed with zinc!
 This superfood of the sea is a great way to balance the proper trace mineral ratio and your stress levels.
 It's also important to note that foods like grains and legumes contain phytic acid, an anti-nutrient that can bind to zinc and block its absorption.

 2. Chamomile tea